 It is common knowledge that the causes of motorcycle accidents are typically vehicle drivers’ negligence, poor road condition, and drinking while driving (This is a common cause of motorcycle accidents).
 Too much speed plays an outsized role among the other causes of motorcycle accidents.

-Statistically, 32% of motorcyclists involved in fatal motorcycle – car accident resulted from over speeding.
-Motorcyclists are most in danger of an accident when a car is making a left hand turn.
+Statistically, 32% of motorcyclists involved in fatal motorcycle – car accident resulted from overspeeding.
+Motorcyclists are most in danger of an accident when a car is making a left-hand turn.

 In most cases, the car driver cannot see or did not expect the motorcycle’s maneuvering while trying to make a left turn, hence the motorcycle crash.
 Due to reduced space for maneuvering, proximity to nearby vehicles, motorcycles driving between two lanes or lane splitting are at a higher risk of being involved in an accident.
-Lane splitting is a risky practice which may lead to the motorcyclist’s death.
+Lane splitting is a risky practice that may lead to the motorcyclist’s death.

 Failure to make use of proper gear such as motorcycle helmets by motorcycle drivers increases the likelihood of serious injuries.

 Some of the more common causes of motorcycle crashes include: Road conditions, the mental and physical state of the motorcyclist, motorists, and motorcyclist blind spot, absence of proper turn signals, excessive speed, reckless driving, alcohol use, right of way, and issues with effectively changing lanes.

 Judging by this list, there’s enough blame to go around.
 Car drivers and individuals riding a motorcycle often make mistakes which represent the main cause of motorcycle accidents.

 Motorcycles are smaller and less stable than cars.
 So uneven lanes, potholes, and slick roads pose as inherent threats to the lives of motorcyclists.